Skip to content

 As mentioned above, steeping time greatly varies depending on the kind of tea you are preparing for yourself.
 In general, black tea leaves allow for longer steeping time.
 Longer steeping time lets the black tea leaves open up and infuse your mug with greater and stronger flavors.

 The same is not recommended for other kinds of tea.
-Follow the chart provided below to find out the right steeping time for your next cup of tea:
+Follow the chart provided below to find out the right black tea steep time for your next cup of tea:

 Brewing the perfect cup of black tea from Nepal Tea Collective

-Nepal Tea Collective has an excellent collection of award-winning black loose-leaf teas.
+Nepal Tea Collective has an excellent collection of Award-Winning Nepali Black teas.

 If you’re brewing Nepali black tea for the first time, we recommend you start with Kumari Gold.
-To brew the perfect cup of Kumari Gold, take 2 grams of tea in 8.5 oz of water at 210º F and steep for 5 minutes.
+To brew the perfect cup of Kumari Gold, take 2 grams of organic loose leaf tea in 8 oz of water at 210º F and steep for 4 to 5 minutes.

 Other things to consider when brewing black tea

-Few things to keep in mind while brewing loose-leaf black tea
+Few things to keep in mind while brewing organic loose-leaf black tea:

-With loose-leaf black tea, one teaspoon will almost always be enough.
+With loose-leaf black tea, 2 grams will almost always be enough.
 The leaves will have enough room and time to expand freely in the pot.
 Adding too many leaves will constrict the opening of dried leaves and your brew will not be as flavorful.

-Black tea stains are nearly impossible to clean.
+Black tea stains are comparatively difficult to clean.
 So clean whatever vessel you’re using immediately by hand.

 To understand the natural deliciousness of any brew, it is essential to try the tea without sweeteners.
 We encourage you to let the tea in all its natural sweetness win you over.
 But if you want to add milk or sugar to your brew, don’t do it directly to the teapot.
 Add them to your own cup according to your preference.